 Innovative formative assessment examples are part of what defines any modern classroom.
 They provide crucial information about what students understand and what they don’t.
 These ungraded assessments are also valuable guides for students.
 It can help them enhance their performance.
 Teachers can use them to determine if further instruction is necessary.

 Formative assessment is assessment as learning.
-In other words, the feedback is used to improve the learning.
+In other words, feedback is used to improve learning.
 One important tip from our best-selling book Mindful Assessment, is that when a number is provided, the learning stops:

 "... a parent teaching a child to cook would never say, “That was 74 percent.”
 Instead, the parent would watch, demonstrate, and allow the child a chance to get better.
 These acts of mindful nurturing and guidance are examples of natural learning, and we perform them instinctively."